Hickman County License Hearing Guide

 What It Is

-• Lower Burden of Proof: The state only needs to prove its case by a "preponderance of the evidence" (more likely than not), which is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.
+• Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The state only needs to show by a "preponderance of the evidence" (more likely than not) that the suspension is justified.
+This is a lower standard than "beyond a reasonable doubt" required for a criminal conviction.

 How to Prepare